 From its appearance, the users can easily find a great difference in the number of pins between DDR3 RAM and DDR4 RAM.
 The traditional DDR3 RAMs come with 240 pins.
 The numerical value is 288 for the DDR4 RAMs.

-Who is Better – DDR3 or DDR4!
+Which is Better – DDR3 or DDR4!

 If we go through the overview of the performance and ability of both types of RAMs, we can conclude that DDR4 RAMs are the best choice.